Best time to visit Japan | Rough Guides

 The weather is one of the most important things to consider when deciding when to go to Japan.
 The country’s diverse geography causes enormous variation in weather patterns: from sub-arctic in the north to subtropical in the far south.
 The main influences on Honshū’s climate are the mountains and surrounding warm seas, which bring plenty of rain and snow.

 Winter weather differs greatly, however, between the western Sea of Japan and the Pacific coasts.
 The former suffers cold winds and heavy snow, while the latter tends towards dry, clear winter days.
-But if you’re in Japan for the legendary skiing, you’ll be delighted with the regular heavy snowfalls in the mountains.
+But if you are itching for the legendary skiing in Japan Dropdown content, you’ll be delighted with the regular heavy snowfalls in the mountains.

 Here are some general guidelines to help you decide when to visit Japan:

 In the weeks leading to summer, monsoon rains sweep through Japan from south to north.
 The season lasts about a month and a half, although you can never be entirely sure when they’ll hit, as timings vary from year to year.
 But wherever you are, the rainy season (tsuyu) is over by mid-July.
-Usually, the monsoon lands in the Okinawa archipelago in May, and then moves north, arriving in Kyoto and Tokyo in early June.
+Usually, the monsoon lands in the Okinawa Dropdown content archipelago in May, and then moves north, arriving in Kyoto Dropdown content and Tokyo Dropdown content in early June.
 Western Japan gets the heaviest rains.

 That said, unless you’re planning to hit the ski slopes, March to May and September to November are the best months to visit Japan – it’s warm and dry and most activities are on offer.

 Winter temperatures drop to an average of 5°C across central Japan and fall below zero in the mountains and the far north.
 Yet it’s not all bad news: although undeniably cold, it’s mostly dry, and clear skies and sunshine are common.
 So if you’re wrapped up, the weather shouldn’t hold you back.